MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/recommender-systems.md

 ### Customer Challenges

+* **Siloed data across disparate departments** and channels challenge personalization
-* Lack of real-time audience insights for efficient, effective targeting and decision making.
+* **Lack of real-time customer insights** for more efficient and effective targeting and decision making
-* Ever-increasing consumer expectations for personalization, immediacy, and choice.
+* **Ever-increasing customer expectations** for personalization, immediacy, and choice
-* Growing need for production of highly engaging direct-to-consumer offerings.
-* New competitors intensify competition for digital natives and traditional media companies alike.
-* Ad spend is rising while ad revenue is in decline, highlighting need for better targeting.
-* Solution integration can be complex and take months or years to complete.
+* **Low-tech and manual data analytics** and user experience creation is inefficient

-> 78% of consumers are more likely to shop at retailers and brands providing a personalized experience.
+> 52% of consumers anticipate all offers to ​
+be personalized.

 ### Benefits

-* Make data-driven content purchasing and creation decisions.
-* Recommend new, relevant content that fits customers’ unique interests.
-* Increase engagement and monetize insights via targeted content and advertising.
-* Create a foundational Digital Feedback Loop that provides actionable insights from your user data.
-* Reduce project time and costs associated with content procurement and delivery.
-* Easily launch accelerator and reduce deployment time using a pre-built, pre-configured solution.
-* Significantly improve catalog navigation and item discovery.
-* Create upsell and cross-sell opportunities.
-* Improve shoppers' experiences and product usability.
+* **Drive end-to-end analytics** across your organization and channels, to tailor the customer journey.
+* **Quickly surface data insights** to enhance targeting and optimize revenue streams.
+* **Improve customer experiences** with personalized recommendations based on user data and item metadata.
+* **Leverage AI and machine learning** to automate and refresh data analytics, insights, and recommendations.

 ### Capabilities